MTSU

 If MTSU cancels or delays classes because of inclement weather, the announcement applies to all classes, credit and noncredit.
 University offices will be open unless the weather announcement specifically says they’ll be closed.

-The university will announce closings or delays caused by overnight weather changes as early as possible.
+The university will announce closings, delays or switch to remote operations caused by overnight weather changes as early as possible.

 Radio Stations